Let’s make Portland livable for all. Together.

 • Auburn-raised, Anna Bullett is one of four siblings parented by a determined and creative mother who broke free from generational cycles of poverty.

 At an early age Anna Bullett was exposed to social justice activism.
 Thanks to supportive adults she enjoyed a unique childhood.
 She was active in the Stanton Bird Club Junior Naturalist Program, the Unitarian Universalist Church, Odyssey of the Mind, soccer teams, theater clubs, and the Auburn School Department (including Auburn Adult Ed, from which Bullett obtained a GED).
 She sought out and received scholarships to attend summer camp programs such as Girls Leadership Worldwide at the Eleanor Roosevelt Center at Val-Kill, Maine School of Science and Mathematics, and YES!
 (Youth for Environmental Sanity).
-During her high school years she completed classes at Edward Little High School, Bates College, and Maine College of Art & Design and became a Junior Maine Guide.
-Anna Bullett was registered with the state of Maine as homeschooled under the guidance of Laura Sturgis, a teacher and local union leader, and the late Heidi Conn.
+During her high school years she completed classes at Edward Little High School, Bates College, and Maine College of Art & Design, and became a Junior Maine Guide.

-Throughout the late 1990s Anna Bullett worked as a lifeguard and swim instructor at the Auburn YMCA, a cook at the now closed plant-based restaurant “Nothing But the Blues Café”, and as a housekeeper at the Ware Street Inn (purchased by Bates College in 2012).
-She participated in public speaking competitions, winning a college scholarship from the Auburn Morning Toastmasters Club.
-Anna Bullett spent her teen years serving on non-profit boards including New Beginnings, the United Way, and Earth Force.
-Bullett completed Peer Mediation Training and was active on the peer mediation teams at Auburn Middle School and Edward Little, building the foundation for Bullett’s strong belief in Restorative & Transformative Justice.
-As a teen she spoke at events held by groups such as Maine School Superintendents Association.
-The theme of Bullett’s presentations was promoting meaningful involvement of young people in the decision-making processes that impact their lives.
-With a group of feminist friends Anna Bullett formed a school club titled EDGE (Encouraging Diversity and Gender Equity), they spoke at national conferences and led workshops on empowerment for girls and young women while running a local mentoring program.
-Weekends found Bullett hiking Maine’s majestic mountains with her mother and friends, solo kayaking, sewing costumes for Edward Little’s One Act theater team, and reading books by the likes of Toni Morrison and Howard Zinn.
+As a teenager Anna Bullett worked as a lifeguard and swim instructor at the Auburn YMCA, a cook at a plant-based restaurant, and as a housekeeper at the Ware Street Inn.
+She participated in public speaking competitions and spent her teen years serving on local and national non-profit boards including New Beginnings, the United Way, and Earth Force.
+Anna Bullett completed Peer Mediation Training and was active on the peer mediation teams at Auburn Middle School and Edward Little, building the foundation for Bullett’s strong belief in Restorative & Transformative Justice.
+She spoke at statewide events held by groups such as Maine School Superintendents Association.
+With a group of feminist friends Anna Bullett formed a school club titled EDGE (Encouraging Diversity and Gender Equity), they led workshops at local and national conferences on empowerment for girls and young women and ran a mentoring program within the Auburn Public School System.
+Weekends found Bullett hiking, kayaking, sewing costumes for Edward Little’s One Act theater team, reading, writing, and connecting with other regional environmental activists.

-A nationwide job search landed Anna Bullett in Brooklyn, New York.
-After almost five years with CulinArt Group (now a subsidiary of Compass Group) and regularly traveling to the company’s 250 cafeterias on both coasts, Bullett left CulinArt to serve as a Nutritionist and Operations Specialist at a fine dining restaurant and teaching kitchen in the Tribeca Neighborhood of New York City.
-Bullett rounded out her years of Brooklyn-living and her professional food career as the Executive Chef on the marking team at Cooking Light Magazine, then a subsidiary of the now shuttered Time Inc.
+From Bangor, Anna Bullett moved to Brooklyn, New York to pursue a career in corporate foodservice.
+After almost five years with CulinArt Group (now a subsidiary of Compass Group) and regularly traveling to the company’s 250 cafeterias on both coasts, Bullett worked in operations support at a fine dining restaurant and teaching kitchen in the Tribeca Neighborhood of New York City.
+Bullett later joined the marketing team at Cooking Light Magazine and MyRecipes.com as the Executive Chef where she worked on private label consumer packaged goods and represented the brands in print and digital media and at food festivals.

-When not working, parenting, coaching PAYSA soccer, or serving in her role as City Councilor, Anna Bullett enjoys cooking for friends and family, hiking, biking, stand up paddle boarding, gardening, watching KDramas, and reading novels by a diverse array of authors.
+When not working, parenting, or serving in her role as City Councilor, Anna Bullett enjoys cooking for friends and family, hiking, biking, stand up paddle boarding, gardening, traveling, and reading.